 Project U is comprised of three programs: the Senior Mobility Program (SMP), the Senior Non-Emergency Medical Transportation (SNEMT) Program, and the Fare Stabilization Program.
-Since inception, approximately \$94 million1 has been provided to these three programs.
+Since inception, more than \$100.9 million has been provided to these three programs.
 The SMP provides funding to participating cities to design and implement transit service that best fits the needs of seniors (60 and above) in their communities.
-The SNEMT Program provides funding to the County of Orange Office on Aging for senior (60 and above) transportation to and from medical appointments, dentists, therapies, exercise programs, testing, and other health-related trips at a low cost to the rider than would otherwise be available.
-The Fare Stabilization Program stabilizes fares for seniors and persons with disabilities by discounting the cost of riding transit.
-See page 31 for more information.
+The SNEMT Program provides funding to the County of Orange Office on Aging for senior transportation to and from medical appointments, dentists, therapies, exercise programs, testing, and other health-related trips at a low cost to the rider than would otherwise be available.
+For more details, see the program updates on page 31.

-1 Only includes disbursed funds.
+&lt;sup>1 Only includes disbursed funds.
 On October 12, 2020, the Board approved a temporary exception to the SMP guidelines, which allows for OCTA to hold allocations in reserve for agencies with suspended services due to the COVID-19 pandemic.
 The funds will be held until the State lifts the State of Emergency or transportation services resume, whichever occurs first.